My perspective - An unnecessary choice

-Faithfully yours - Cast off the clutter
+Faithfully yours - Let the people help you

 By Neil Strohschein